DDillonn/content/src/content/lesson/css-layouts.md

 Some websites have great content, but, unfortunately, they also have poor layouts that limit their potential for success.
 These are the main criteria to consider when choosing your layout:

 + **Responsiveness:**  Does the website need to adapt to different screens?
 You could create separate websites for each device type, or mobile apps + websites, but having a responsive website is always recommended.
 You don’t want to miss any traffic because the website doesn’t load properly.
 + **Device Screen Size:** Small screens cannot have the same number of columns as larger ones; the images may need to be smaller, among other considerations.
-E.g: The iPhone SE has a very small screen, and it's used by a big-enough percentage of the iPhone users.
+E.g.: The iPhone SE has a very small screen, and it's used by a big-enough percentage of the iPhone users.
 Sidebars are not a good idea on these devices.
 + **Orientation:** If you are using a tablet or mobile phone, you can rotate your screen which will require the website width to adjust and become bigger (for landscape) or smaller (for portrait).
 + **Common Sense:** This is a tricky one, but you will never know what works best until you try.
 Perhaps moving a website menu from the top to the left will increase user engagement.
 You must always be in constant search for "the truth" about your user behavior.